Catskill Mountain Railroad: CSX interchange at Kingston (MP 2.9 to 3.6)

 CMRR has been isolated from the national network since Conrail removed its Kingston interchange switch in 1996.
 CMRR believes that reconnecting with the national rail network via CSX (successor to Conrail by absorbing former NYC trackage) at Kingston maximizes the value of the railroad to its owner Ulster County.
 Despite the fact rail was removed from MP 3.0 to MP 3.6 in 2018 to make way for the Kingston Midtown Linear Park Rail Trail, CMRR continues to advocate reserving a rail right-of-way in this section so that the line can eventually be reconnected to CSX for equipment moves, charters, and occasional freight movements.

 Ridership

-CMRR ridership dramatically increased with the addition of Polar Express and Thomas the Tank engine events in Kingston in 2014.
-Ridership is as follows: